Barbara-Pitt/cabalchan/README.md

 4. purple/quote text now puts captured newline before span
 5. purple/quote text no longer prematurely terminates on dollar sign
 6. added ability to do cross entry cites using the hash symbol followed by the post number
+7. Refactored main controller into into smaller controllers

 ## Updates (October 6, 2021)
 1. Ability to show/hide filter and flag options in new and reply post interfaces.